jlahire/weather-pwa/README.md

   ```
 19. Hopefully this works.
   1. It worked but still got the path error.
 So now i'm going to be looking at altering my app.py to see what needs to change there.
-  2. I read through: https://www.netlify.com/platform/core/functions/ to get a better understanding of functions in general.
+  2. I read through: https://www.netlify.com/platform/core/functions/ to get a better understanding of netlify functions in general.
   3. Read through this document: https://daily.dev/blog/serverless-functions-netlify-a-beginners-guide
   4. I've heard of handler functions before. in the document above it talks about writing a function using a .js file.
 I'm going to look up if this is also a thing in python. https://stackoverflow.com/questions/58628653/what-are-handlers-in-python-in-plain-english
-  5. in the serverless funcitons netlify beginners guide it give the handler function as
+  5. In the serverless funcitons netlify beginners guide it give the handler function as
 ```
 exports.handler = async (event, context) => {
 return {